briankhoi/obsidian-notes/UCSC/CSE150/Transport Layer.md

 <u>RDT 3.0: Channels with Error and Loss</u>
 With RDT 3.0, we introduce a new assumption that the underlying channel can also lose packets (data, ACKs).

 So, our approach is that the sender waits a "reasonable" amount of time for the ACK and retransmits if no ACK is received in this time.
-If the packet or ACK is just delayed and not lost, then retransmission will result in a duplicate packet but the sequence number mechanism already handles duplicates.
+If the packet or ACK is just delayed and not lost, then retransmission (retrx) will result in a duplicate packet but the sequence number mechanism already handles duplicates.
 The receiver must also specify the sequence number of the packet being ACKed and the system overall requires a countdown timer.

 Sender FSM:
 ![[Pasted image 20250505214903.png]]